noelmcloughlin/linkml-project-copier/README.md

 [ruff](https://docs.astral.sh/ruff/) for formatting and linting Python code and the spell checkers [codespell](https://github.com/codespell-project/codespell) and [typos](https://github.com/crate-ci/typos).
 To use this

-* install pre-commit with: `pipx install pre-commit`
+* install pre-commit with: `uv tool install pre-commit`
 * activate pre-commit in the project by running (at the root of the project): `pre-commit install`

 Once installed pre-commit will perform the checks on every commit and reject a commit if errors are found;